GoogleCloudPlatform/pbmm-on-gcp-onboarding/README.md

 2. Update `environments/bootstrap/organization-config.auto.tfvars` and `environments/bootstrap/bootstrap.auto.tfvars` with configuration values for your environment.
 3. Update `environments/common/common.auto.tfvars` with values that will be shared between the non-prod and prod environments.
 4. In the `environments/nonprod` and `environments/prod` directories, configure all variable files that end with *.auto.tfvars for configuration of the environments.
+5. Increase your billing/project quotas above the default 5 and 8.
+There will be 7 new projects created therefore the quota of 8 projects will need to increase to 20 if you are running other previous projects.
+The 2nd quota to increase is the billing/project association quota - the default is 5 per billing account.
+See the following example run where the quota was increased on the fly from 5 to 20 within 3 minutes by selecting "paid services" in the quota request https://support.google.com/code/contact/billing_quota_increase   The example is detailed here https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/issues/97#issuecomment-1168703512

 ## Deploying the Landing zone
 After all prerequisites are met, from bash - run the `bootstrap.sh` script in the `environments/bootstrap/` folder.